 Water that is brown in color, often resembling the appearance of a cup of tea, is likely filled with dissolved organic matter, known as DOM.
 DOM is composed of 50% carbon.
 Carbon is in practically everything—pencils contain lead that is made of carbon, the human body is about 18% carbon, and trees and soil all contain carbon.

-DOM can do all sorts of cool stuff.
-Microorganisms, little tiny things that can only be seen with a microscope, love DOM.
+DOM has both positive and negative effects on water.
+One positive is that microorganisms, little tiny things that can only be seen with a microscope, love DOM!
 They think it is delicious and you always find more microorganisms when you see water with a lot of DOM.
 The darker the water, the more food available.
-DOM also has the ability to transport metals.
+On the negative side, DOM has the ability to transport metals.
 Two of the most common and most dangerous of these metals are mercury and arsenic.
 When mercury comes into contact with microorganisms and water, it can be transformed into a harmful neurotoxin, meaning it becomes dangerous for the brain.
 Arsenic often occurs naturally in rock formations and it can be released into groundwater when it comes in contact with DOM.
 This means that if you see water high in DOM, a good chance exists that it is high in metals.
 So, environmental engineers must keep this information in mind when choosing safe drinking water sources.

 Many people are unaware of the many steps that water goes through before it comes out of the tap.
 Figure 1 shows the conventional U.S. drinking water treatment process.